 If wearing a mask reduced your risk of infection by "more than 80 percent," as Walensky seems to be saying, that safeguard would be amazingly effective.
 Such a risk reduction would be higher than the effectiveness rates found in several real-world studies of mRNA vaccines.
 In six studies conducted when the delta variant was dominant, vaccination was associated with infection reductions ranging from 54 percent to 85 percent.
 The effectiveness rate was 80 percent or less in five of those studies, although the reductions in symptomatic cases, severe disease, and hospitalization were bigger (an important point to keep in mind when assessing the benefits of vaccination).

 What is the source of Walensky's startling claim that masks prevent infection better than vaccines do?
-I asked the CDC but have not heard back yet.* Judging from the CDC's summary of the evidence in favor of face masks, however, Walensky is relying on a laboratory study that was reported in the journal Science Advances last September.
+I asked the CDC but have not heard back yet.* Judging from the CDC's summary of the evidence in favor of face masks, however, Walensky is relying on a laboratory study that was reported in the journal Science Advances in September 2020.

 The researchers used a camera to record laser-illuminated respiratory droplets emitted by speakers who wore 14 kinds of face coverings, ranging from N95 respirators and surgical masks to bandanas and neck gaiters.
 The valveless N95 mask was 99.9 percent effective at retaining "droplet sizes larger than 0.5 μm" (the estimated detection limit), while the neck gaiter seemed worse than useless, apparently because it broke larger droplets into smaller ones.
 In between, three-layer surgical masks and several kinds of cloth masks reduced the number of droplets detected by more than 80 percent.
 Based on those results, the CDC's summary says "upwards of 80% blockage has been achieved in human experiments that have measured blocking of all respiratory droplets."